uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/common_interface/header_files_and_namespaces.rst

      - The main header file of oneDAL library.
    * - ``oneapi/dal/algo/%ALGO%.hpp``
      - A header file for a particular algorithm.
+       The folder for the algorithm itself is ``oneapi/dal/algo/%ALGO%/``.

        The string %ALGO% should be substituted with the name of the algorithm, for example, ``kmeans`` or ``knn``.